TedHusted/awake/awake.md/awake.md

 “Absolutely.
 I tried to say as little as possible, but they caught me off guard.”

 “Can you schedule a meeting with the four of us first?
 And maybe HR.
-We’ve never announced an employee’s death before. — Brent was more than just a lead engineer.
+We’ve never announced an employee’s death before. — Brent was more than a lead engineer.
 He was part of the Pulse family.
 This is going to hit everyone hard.”

 “I’ll set it up and come into the office,” says Elena, her voice choking.